StefanScherer/docker-windows-box/README.md

 # docker-windows-box

-This is a Vagrant box to test Windows Docker Containers on a Windows Server 2016.
+This repo is a collection of various Vagrant environments to work with Windows Containers on a Windows Server 2016 or Windows 10 VM.

+There are different Vagrantfiles for each scenario:

+* `Vagrantfile` - Windows Server 2016 and Docker 1.13.1
+* [`nano/Vagrantfile`](nano/README.md) - Test setup to have Docker engine installed in a Windows Nanoserver VM
+* [`swarm-demo/Vagrantfile`](swarm-demo/README.md) - some Windows Server 2016 VM's in classical Docker Swarm
+* [`swarm-mode/Vagrantfile`](swarm-mode/README.md) - some Windows Server 2016 VM's in Docker Swarm-mode
+* [`windows10/Vagrantfile`](windows10/README.md) - Windows 10 and Docker 1.13.1 natively installed (see [docker-windows-beta](https://github.com/StefanScherer/docker-windows-beta)  repo if you want to try Docker 4 Windows instead)

+## Introduction

  Have a look at my blog posts how to [Setup a local Windows 2016 TP5 Docker VM](https://stefanscherer.github.io/setup-local-windows-2016-tp5-docker-vm/) and [Adding Hyper-V support to 2016 TP5 Docker VM](https://stefanscherer.github.io/adding-hyper-v-support-to-2016-tp5-docker-vm/) for more details.
 I also can recommend a more up to date guide [Getting started with Windows Containers](http://glennsarti.github.io/blog/getting-started-with-windows-containers/) by [@glennsarti](https://github.com/glennsarti)

 ![](images/server2016.png)